Issue 001 Live

 vSphere 8 EoGS · Oct 2027

 Covered above.
-The reason it sits here too: the licensing dynamics are identical to the Microsoft EA conversation we run today — a forced subscription move with a 4–6x cost trajectory.
-Quantum maps these.
-Use the parallel.
+The reason it sits here too: the licensing dynamics are identical to the Microsoft EA conversation playing out today — a forced subscription move with a 4–6x cost trajectory.
+The parallel is worth mapping for any estate touched by both.

 ▮ NERDIO × NUTANIX